amosproj/amos2025ss02-building-documentation-management-system/BitAndBeam/openapi-client/README.md

 > ✅ You should see TypeScript files appear in `frontend/src/api`.

-> 💡 For Linux users: Replace `host.docker.internal` with `172.17.0.1` if needed, or pass the OpenAPI spec as a file.

 ---

 ### 🧑‍💻 How to Use the SDK in the Frontend